 Discover the Distinct Benefits of Beta-Caryophyllene (BCP) and Tetrahydrocannabinol (THC)

 The world of cannabinoids offers a variety of compounds, each with unique benefits and effects.
-Two of the most talked-about cannabinoids are beta-caryophyllene (BCP) and tetrahydrocannabinol (THC).
+While two of the most talked-about cannabinoids are cannabidiol (CBD) and tetrahydrocannabinol (THC), the up-and-coming cannabinoid many are starting to turn to is beta-caryophyllene (BCP).
 While THC is well-known for its psychoactive properties, BCP is gaining attention for its non-intoxicating benefits.
 This article explores the differences between BCP and THC, highlighting their unique effects, health benefits, and potential applications in wellness and medicine.

 Understanding Cannabinoids